Virginia Chang Kiraly

 Term: 12/15 to 12/19

-Virginia earned her B.A. in Government and Economics from the University of Texas at Austin.
-In 2007, she was appointed by Governor Schwarzenegger to the California Commission for Economic Development.
+Virginia earned her B.A. in Government with a minor in Economics from the University of Texas at Austin.
+In 2007, she was appointed by Governor Arnold Schwarzenegger to the California Commission for Economic Development and served seven years on the commission under three California Lieutenant Governors.
 She served on the San Mateo County Civil Grand Jury for two years from 2007-2009 and as Foreperson from 2008-2009.
-During her time on the Civil Grand Jury, she led an effort to connect public school fire alarms to first responders, such as fire departments (2008-2009); curb public employee pensions in San Mateo County cities (2008-2009); and discourage public agencies from using cash out re-funding of their general obligation bonds (2007-2008)-- a practice that has since been deemed illegal in California.
+During her time on the Civil Grand Jury, she led an effort to connect public school fire alarms to first responders, such as fire departments (2008-2009); curb public employee pensions in San Mateo County cities and special districts (2008-2009); and discourage public agencies from using cash out re-funding of their general obligation bonds (2007-2008)-- a practice that has since been deemed illegal in California.
+She has been a leader on redistricting in San Mateo County.

 Virginia has fifteen years of professional experience in corporate financial analysis, planning, and investments.
 She is a former Senior Director of the Nasdaq Stock Market and has worked at some of the country's leading financial institutions.